srikanth9065/DevOps1/README.md

-# Betygsgrundande uppgift för DevOps kurs
+# Devops 1 group project

+Our group consists of Oskar, Srikanth, Tariq, Andreas and Jesper.

 This is a group project for the course DevOps 1.
-It is a project where our knowledge in CI/CD (continous integration/continous deployment).
+It is a project where our knowledge in CI/CD (continuous integration/continuous deployment).
 This webshop is specialized in selling computer games.
 You can choose any game you want and then place your order.
 The orders made when a user is logged in is saved in a database.

 The first thing you need to do after cloning the repo is to remove the products.db file in the database folder and make a copy of products-template.db and rename it products.db.
 This is because we .gitignore the products.db file because we do not want to track it with git.